-This post will be published in the September 2016 issue of Doors & Hardware
+This post was published in the September 2016 issue of Doors & Hardware

 With the continued focus on fire door assemblies, it’s important to be familiar with the basic requirements as well as what has changed in the more recent codes and standards.
 This article focuses on hinge requirements for fire doors, as mandated by NFPA 80 – Standard for Fire Doors and Other Opening Protectives.

 Each edition of NFPA 80 refers to several ANSI/BHMA standards for hinges, including A156.1 (Butts & Hinges), A156.4 (Door Controls – contains pivot requirements), A156.17 (Self-Closing Hinges and Pivots), and A156.26 (Continuous Hinges).
 These standards contain detailed requirements about hinges, spring hinges, pivots, and continuous hinges.
 The edition of a referenced standard may vary from one edition of NFPA 80 to the next, so refer to the applicable edition of NFPA 80 to verify the effective date of the referenced standard.

 Standard hinges are not typically required to bear a label indicating that they are listed for use on a fire door, but they must comply with the applicable referenced standard.
 Spring hinges must be labeled, as well as meeting the Grade 1 standards of A156.17.
 All hanging devices – hinges, spring hinges, continuous hinges, and pivots, must be provided as specified in the door and hardware manufacturer’s published listings or in accordance with NFPA 80.
 Various types of hinges are referenced in Annex A of NFPA 80, including 5-, 3-, and 2-knuckle hinges, full-mortise, half-mortise, full-surface, and half-surface hinges, and spring hinges, wide-throw, raised-barrel, and swing-clear designs.